-By now you realise it’s not actually a trend at all, right?
-White sneakers are so entrenched in almost all aspects of men’s fashion that they are part of the establishment.
+By now you realize it’s not a trend at all, right?
+White sneakers for men are now so entrenched in almost all aspects of men’s fashion that they are part of the establishment.
 Ubiquitous.
-A pair of pristine white feet, cosy under menswear’s top table.
+A pair of pristine white feet, cozy under menswear’s top table.

-It’s a sartorial paradigm shift few could’ve predicted, but it’s been the norm now for a number of seasons.
-Crisp white sneakers have become the 21st century’s Oxford brogues – a does-it-all footwear option that can be dressed up or down accordingly.
+It’s a sartorial paradigm shift few could’ve predicted, but it’s been the norm now for several seasons.
+Cool white sneakers have become the 21st century’s Oxford brogues – a does-it-all footwear option that can be dressed up or down accordingly.

 The relaxing of dress codes over the past few years blessed the plain white sneaker with an almost-peerless versatility.
 The type of shoe that would once have seen you denied entry to even the most questionable of nightclubs is now a common sight accompanying high-end tailoring on the red carpet and beyond.